 Why Do You Need to Use a Diesel Heater on a motorhome?

-A diesel heater is useful for motorhomes and camper vans when doing van life full time, including the winter months as they can experience below-freezing temperatures.
+A diesel heater is useful for motorhomes and campervans when doing van life full time, including the winter months as you are likely to experience below-freezing temperatures.
 A diesel heater is better than other types of heaters because of the following:

 - Less Fuel Consumption: diesel heaters are economical due to their design and slow fuel consumption rate.